My experience on submitting the first Bioconductor package

 - Write good documentation, including man pages for all the functions and vignettes for the package.

-file, or manual for a function, need to be detailed.
+manfile, or manual for a function, need to be detailed.
 Beside describing the purpose of the function and meaning of function’s parameters (arguments), one needs to give also the data types of input and output, and an (should be runable) example showing the usage of that function.
-Avignette
+Avignetteis, different from themanfiles, used for explaining the details of the whole package, as well as for demonstrating some real use-cases using the package. - Test the functions with

-- Use continuous integration (such as travis-ci) for automatically build and test code changes
+testthat - Use continuous integration (such as travis-ci) for automatically build and test code changes

 - Write good documentation (yes, it need to be repeatedly emphasized!)